OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 #### Name Obfuscation

 The standard compiler generates binary symbols based on class and function names from the source code.
-Therefore, if no obfuscation was applied, symbol names remain meaningful and can be easily read straight from the app binary.
+Therefore, if no obfuscation is applied, symbol names remain meaningful and can easily be extracted from the app binary.
 For instance, a function which detects a jailbreak can be located by searching for relevant keywords (e.g. "jailbreak").
 The listing below shows the disassembled function `JailbreakDetectionViewController.jailbreakTest4Tapped` from the Damn Vulnerable iOS App (DVIA-v2).

 ```assembly
 __T07DVIA_v232JailbreakDetectionViewControllerC20jailbreakTest4TappedyypF: